Skip to content

 Haircuts with Susan

-Haircuts and other trims (eyebrows and beards) are offered by Susan twice a month on the first and third Mondays.
+Haircuts and other trims (eyebrows and beards) are offered by Susan once a month on the fourth Thursday.
 Pay Susan directly ($15) by cash or check at time of service.
 Call or drop-in to check on availability.
-Schedule is subject to change on Monday holidays.
+Schedule is subject to change on Thursday holidays.

 vegas27